Guo-yi-y/A-BKMR/README.md

 simulate a dataset of 500 observations, including five exposures, three covariates, and a continuous outcome.
 We then fit the BKMR model using the function “a_kmbayes”.
-Please note that users should generate knot locations with the function ‘sam_py_r’ before fitting A-BKMR.
+Please note that users should generate knot positions with the function ‘sam_py_r’ before fitting A-BKMR.
 This differs from function ‘kmbayes’, which generates knots internally.
-When using function ‘sam_py_r’, you may optionally enable weighted knot sampling by setting ‘w = TRUE’, and you can also adjust the tuning parameters of weighted knot sampling.
+When using function ‘sam_py_r’, you may optionally enable weighted knot sampling by setting ‘w = TRUE’ if your dataset contains duplicate observations with identical exposures, and you can also adjust the tuning parameters of weighted knot sampling.
 Larger values of nd yield more accurate estimates but also increase the computational cost of a_kmbayes.
-In practice, setting nd between 50 and 150 is sufficient for most epidemiological studies, and a maximum num_nn of 100 is typically adequate
+In practice, setting nd between 50 and 150 is sufficient for most epidemiological studies, and a maximum num_nn of 100 is typically adequate.

 ``` r
 library(aBKMR)